moorepants/dissertation/systemidentification.rst

 The experimental data was collected on seven different days.
 The first few days were mostly trials to test out the equipment, procedures and different maneuvers.
 The data from the trial days is valid data and we ended up using it in our analysis.
+The tires were pumped to 100 psi at the start of each day.

 February 4 2011 Runs 103-109
-   First trials on the treadmill to test things out.
+   These were the first trials on the treadmill for preliminary testing.
 Only Jason rode.
-Bike fell over, broke and we had to cut it short.
+We performed lateral deviation tracking with disturbances.
+The bike fell over, broke and we had to cut it short.
 February 28, 2011 Run 115-170
-   First trials in the at the pavilion.
-Jason rode.
-Tried lane changes, track straight line and track straight line with disturbance.
+   These were the first trials in the pavilion.
+Jason was the only rider.
+We tried lane changes (115-139), lateral deviation tracking with disturbances (140-157), and a mixture of heading tracking and lateral deviation tracking with no disturbances (158-170).
+I noted that the slip clutch backlash seemed to be larger than the previous day with a guess of about 1 degree.
 March 9, 2011 Runs 180-204
-   Second go at the treadmill, still just testing out things.
-Jason rode.
-Tried track and balance with disturbance and some lane changes.
-Did the highest speed during any trials 9 m/s.
+   This was the second go at the treadmill, still just testing out things.
+   Jason was the only rider.
+We did heading and lateral deviation tracking with disturbances and some lane changes.
+The lane changes were 0.25 m wide left and right maneuvers back and forth among two lines on the treadmill at 2 m long segments.
+Countdown markers to give an idea when the lane change started were necessary due to the rider's limited preview distance.
+We did the highest speed during any subsequent trials at 9 m/s.
+The 9 m/s runs acquired a large amount of noise in the lateral force channel.
+The treadmill elevation was set at 0.1% grade.
 August 30, 2011 Runs 235-291
-   Jason and Luke rode and performed balance and tracking tasks with and without perturbations at three speeds.
-On the treadmill.
+   Jason and Luke rode and performed heading and lateral deviation tasks with and without perturbations at three speeds on the treadmill.
 September 6, 2011 Runs 295-318
-   Charlie on the treadmill.
-Did balance and tracking with and without perturbations.
+   Charlie performed heading and lateral deviation tasks with and without perturbations on the treadmill.
 September 9, 2011 Runs 325-536
-   Luke, Charlie and Jason on the Pavilion floor for balance and tracking with and without perturbations.
-Most of Luke and Charlie's runs are corrupt due to the time synchronization issues.
+   Luke, Charlie and Jason performed heading and lateral deviation tracking tasks on the Pavilion floor with and without perturbations.
+Most of Luke and Charlie's runs were corrupt due to the time synchronization issues.
 September 21, 2011 Runs 538-706
    Luke and Charlie repeated the runs from September 9th.
-We added a couple of blind runs for each of them.
+And we added a couple of blind runs for each of them.

+The metadata and raw time history data for each run and all sensor calibration data were stored in individual Matlab mat files on the data acquisition computer with my `BicycleDAQ <https://github.com/moorepants/BicycleDAQ>`_ software.
+The run files and calibration files are automatically numbered in sequence with a five digit number; one sequence for runs and one for calibrations.
+These mat files were then parsed and merged into a HDF5 database for a uniform, organized and complete single database that could be accessed by a number of programs and languages for fast data queries.
+I made use of `PyTables <http://www.pytables.org>`_ for writing and reading from the database.
+The software `BicycleDataProcessor
+<http://github.com/moorepants/BicycleDataProcessor>`_ was designed as an
+interface to the data in the database.
+In particular, it is able to load the raw data from individual runs, process it, and present it for easy manipulation and viewing.

+The database is initially structured with three top level tables and nodes containing the time histories of the sensors for each run.
+The run table has a row for each run and the columns store each piece of metadata, including the corruption coding described below.
+The signal table has a row for each raw and processed signal type and the classification information for each.
+The calibration table has a row for each calibration which provides information about the sensor and the data collected in the calibration.

+.. todo:: the descriptions of the collected data either need to be in an appendice or included with the BicycleDataProcessor documentation

+.. todo:: Some of this belongs in the Davis Bicycle Chapter

 We recorded a large set of meta data for each run to help with parsing during analyses.
 We also video recorded all of the runs (minus a few video mishaps).
-I coded each run based on the notes, data quality and viewing the video for potential or definite corrupted data.
+I coded each run based on the notes, data quality, and viewing the video for potential or definite corrupted data with the following five codes.

 Corrupt
    If the data is completely unusable due to time synchronization issues or